Ajay-rai/used_car_price_predictor/README.md

 # used_car_price_predictor
-## Github problem with jupyter notebook?
+## Github rendering problem with jupyter notebook?
 Use the link below and copy paste the git repositry link into it. https://nbviewer.jupyter.org/
 ## resources